 Separatists won regional elections in December, but fresh polls will be triggered if a new leader is not elected by May 22.

-Madrid wants to extradite him to Spain to try him on charges of rebellion and misuse of public funds for staging an independence referendum in Catalonia on October 1 even though the courts had ruled it unconstitutional.
+Madrid wants to extradite him to Spain to try him on charges of "rebellion" and "embezzlement of public funds".

 © 2018 AFP